sahilbabu/hdwallpaper/wp-content/plugins/child-theme-configurator/readme.txt

 3. Enter a Name for the child theme.
 4. Enter an author for the child theme.
 5. Enter the child theme version number.
+6. Check "Backup Stylesheet" if you want to backup original version of child stylesheet.
+7. Check "Scan Parent Theme for Additional Stylesheets" if your theme uses multiple stylesheets or if the the stylesheets are in a non-standard location.
+For example, the "Responsive" theme puts the stylesheets in a subdirectory named "core."
-6. Click "Generate Child Theme."
-If you are loading an existing child theme, The Child Theme Configurator will create a backup of your existing stylesheet in the theme directory.
+8. Click "Generate Child Theme Files."

+If you are loading an existing child theme and checked "Backup Stylesheet," the Child Theme Configurator will create a backup of your existing stylesheet in the theme directory.

 == Override Parent Styles ==